 Speakers are Cornell faculty or invited guests from other universities, government agencies, or organizations.
 The weekly lunchtime seminars, held on Thursdays, are open to anyone in the Cornell and local communities.
 The institute also hosts and cosponsors other events and public lectures for a wider Cornell audience.
 Visit Einaudi Center events to find more upcoming events.

 Minor Graduate Field

 The minor graduate field of Peace Studies and Peace Science provides interdisciplinary opportunities for graduate students pursuing research degrees to deepen their knowledge of international security, the structure and function of multinational systems, and the general areas of conflict analysis, conflict management, and conflict resolution.
 The peace science concentration emphasizes mathematical modeling and game-theoretic models, while the peace studies concentration emphasizes historical, institutional, and policy-oriented approaches.
-The minor concentrations are intended to complement basic study in such fields as government, history, anthropology, industrial and labor relations, agricultural economics, city and regional planning, civil and environmental engineering, economics, operations research, psychology, sociology, and science and technology studies.
+The minor concentrations are intended to complement basic study in such fields as government, history, anthropology, public affairs, industrial and labor relations, agricultural economics, city and regional planning, civil and environmental engineering, economics, operations research, psychology, sociology, and science and technology studies.

 International Relations Minor

 The Einaudi Center offers an international relations minor, which is an interdisciplinary program open to undergraduates across the university.
 The minor provides a structured yet flexible program for undergraduates to take advantage of the vast resources available at the university for studying the politics, economics, history, languages, and cultures of the countries and regions of the world.